dcgerard/stramash/README.md

 STRAMASH: Specifying The Right Amount of Mixture-likelihood for Adaptive SHrinkage
 ==================================================================================

-This package is the same as the `ashr` package <https://github.com/stephens999/ashr> but also allows the error distrubiton to be any mixture of normals or uniforms.
-The that link for details on the model.
+This package is similar to and depends on the `ashr` package (<https://github.com/stephens999/ashr>) but also allows the error distrubiton to be any mixture of normals or uniforms.
+See that link for details on the model.

 Installation
 ============